shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Different operating systems, programming languages, and runtimes provide different facilities out of the box.
 For example, cpython3 has a bundled [HTTP server](https://docs.python.org/3/library/http.server.html).
 You are probably going to rely on prior art when implementing your task and [that is OK](https://www.shlomifish.org/humour/fortunes/show.cgi?id=esr-catb--great-programmers).

+### How hard is it to implement my own compiler?

+That depends on the source, target, and implementation languages.
+A compiler from [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) to
+[C](https://en.wikipedia.org/wiki/C_%28programming_language%29) can be written in, say, [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29) in a few hours.
+On the other hand, an optimising compiler from [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) to [x86-64](https://en.wikipedia.org/wiki/X86-64) machine code will likely take months or more to implement even by highly competent programmers.

 ### Which music do you listen to while programming?